-- 1 Constitution.
-Specifically, they have violated the rights of each of the Plaintiffs to have 2 their public schools: - (1) Remain neutral with respect to religion, so that their religious beliefs are treated the same as others, - (2) Not have rules that have religious effects, so that their religious beliefs are not shown disrespect, - (3) Not turn them into "political outsiders" based on their religious beliefs, - (4) Not endorse religious ideas, so that their religious ideas are not denigrated, - (5) Not indoctrinate them with any religious dogma, much less dogma with which they disagree, - (6) Not coerce them to unwillingly confront religious doctrine, - (7) Not place the given school's imprimatur upon religious ideals with which they disagree, and - (8) Not spend their tax dollars to further religious ideals with which they disagree.
+- (1) Remain neutral with respect to religion, so that their religious beliefs are treated the same as others, - (2) Not have rules that have religious effects, so that their religious beliefs are not shown disrespect, - (3) Not turn them into "political outsiders" based on their religious beliefs, - (4) Not endorse religious ideas, so that their religious ideas are not denigrated, - (5) Not indoctrinate them with any religious dogma, much less dogma with which they disagree, - (6) Not coerce them to unwillingly confront religious doctrine, - (7) Not place the given school's imprimatur upon religious ideals with which they disagree, and - (8) Not spend their tax dollars to further religious ideals with which they disagree.

-- 134. It should be noted that Plaintiffs are making no objection to the recitation of a patriotic - Pledge of Allegiance.
-The government certainly has the right to foster patriotism, and it - may certainly determine that recitation of a Pledge of Allegiance serves that purpose. - 20 However, government may not employ or include sectarian religious dogma towards this - 21 end. "[G]overnment may not employ religious means to serve secular interests, however - legitimate they may be, at least without the clearest demonstration that nonreligious means - will no suffice."
+- 17 134.
+It should be noted that Plaintiffs are making no objection to the recitation of a patriotic - Pledge of Allegiance.
+The government certainly has the right to foster patriotism, and it - may certainly determine that recitation of a Pledge of Allegiance serves that purpose. - However, government may not employ or include sectarian religious dogma towards this - 21 end. "[G]overnment may not employ religious means to serve secular interests, however - legitimate they may be, at least without the clearest demonstration that nonreligious means - will no suffice."
 Abington School District v.
 Schempp, 374 U.S. 203, 265 (1963) - 24 (Brennan, J., concurring) (provided with his n.
-29, citing six other cases emphasizing this - principle). - 26 135.
+29, citing six other cases emphasizing this - 25 principle). - 26 135.
 If the Defendants wish to have patriotic recitations, they can well recommend the - secular, pre-1954 version of the Pledge or use some other nonsectarian prose.
-In fact, - under the strict scrutiny standard they must follow ("If a law effects a preference among - religions, the governmental policy is presumptively suspect and subject to strict scrutiny." - Walker v.
+In fact, - under the strict scrutiny standard they must follow ("If a law effects a preference among - 29 religions, the governmental policy is presumptively suspect and subject to strict scrutiny." - Walker v.
 Superior Court, 47 Cal.
-3d 112, 145 n.1 (Mosk, J., concurring)), the need to - an arrowly tailor legislation to meet any putative compelling interest mandates such a - 32 recommendation.
+3d 112, 145 n.1 (Mosk, J., concurring)), the need to - narrowly tailor legislation to meet any putative compelling interest mandates such a - 32 recommendation.

-- 136. In addition to failing the demands of strict scrutiny, the Act of 1954 fails the - principled application of every test ever enunciated by the Supreme Court to determine - 36 whether a governmental activity violates the Establishment Clause.
-In contrast, none of - 37 the myriad excuses used to justify Establishment Clause violations a rather questionable
+- 34 136.
+In addition to failing the demands of strict scrutiny, the Act of 1954 fails the - 35 principled application of every test ever enunciated by the Supreme Court to determine - 36 whether a governmental activity violates the Establishment Clause.
+In contrast, none of - the myriad excuses used to justify Establishment Clause violations a rather questionable